Infographic of NBN Speed Tiers: Features, Pros & Cons

 Pros: High-speed internet suitable for heavy use, from streaming 4K content to large file uploads.

-Cons: Generally costs more than NBN 50 and may be expensive if your need doesn’t match up to these capabilities.
+Cons: Costs more than NBN 50 and may be expensive if your needs don’t match up to these capabilities.

 NBN 250 (Home Superfast)